 You see Maudes past was, shall we say, murky.

-She had a history of blackmail and in the run up to the trial, rumours of bigamy and extortion also began to swirl around her (I will note- handily timed ‘rumours’ with some, but not much, evidence were common in cases around this time where large film studios were desperate to protect their brand)
+She had a history of blackmail and in the run up to the trial, rumours of bigamy and extortion also began to emerge (quick note- it should probably be noted that handily timed rumours with some – but not much – evidence were common in cases around this time where large film studios were desperate to protect their brand)

 Yeah… not exactly fantastic star witness behaviour

-Virginia’s death is now often cited as down to a bad case of cystitis. –For those wondering-your bladder can’t rupture from cystitis; only from something severely injuring it.-
+Virginia’s death is now often cited as down to a bad case of cystitis….-BTW, For those wondering, NO, your bladder can’t rupture from cystitis; only from something severely injuring it.-

 We probably won’t know exactly how Virginia got her injuries.
 But we do know that the trial of Fatty Arbuckle and the public treatment of Virginia and Maude led to many women in Hollywood remaining quiet.